-It is also possible that the customer's PLC uses safe speed information from the drive to operate a safety function.
-In this case, the FSO encoderless speed measurement must be added to the calculation.
+It is also possible that the customer's PLC uses safe speed or safe position information from the drive to operate a safety function.
+In this case, the FSO encoderless speed measurement or FSE-31 with safety encoder must be added to the calculation.